keimaakito/github-actions-gcp-demo/README.md

 Considerations of the project:
 1. Deployed to Google cloud platform, used a test applicatino from Google, deployed a containerized web application to a Google Kubernetes Engine (GKE) Autopilot cluster, and use a Google Spanner database in the backend to store data.
 The sample application manages a table of game players.
 You can add and delete players through the app's graphical user interface (GUI).
+2. The database was initialized as per the sample app, now tested with some sample records.

 Endpoint is now live and finally deployed at